openseattle/openseattle.github.io/guides/creating-posts.md

 The date and title must be all lowercase and separated with dashes.

+### Post metadata

 Next, because we're using Jekyll, you'll place YAML frontmatter in the first lines of the post.

 This is a good template for the YAML frontmatter: